decentralized-identity/keri/docs/Q-and-A.md

 In `KERI` consistency is is used to described data that is internally consistent and cryptographically verifiably so.
 Duplicity is used to describe **external inconsistency**.
 Publication of two or more versions of a `KEL` log, each of which is internally consistent is duplicity.
 Given that signatures are non-repudiable any duplicity is detectable and provable given possession of any two mutually inconsistent versions of a `KEL`.

 In common language 'duplicity' has a slightly different connotation: 'two-facedness', 'dishonesty', 'deceitfulness', 'deviousness,'two-facedness', 'falseness'.
+#### End verifiable
+If a log is end verifiable, this means that the log may be verified by any end user that receives a copy.
+No trust in intervening infrastructure is needed to verify the log and validate the content.

 #### Entropy
 Unpredictable information.
 Often used as a _secret_ or as input to a _key_ generation algorithm.[More](https://en.wikipedia.org/wiki/Entropy_(information_theory))